sachinkumargupta/zomato_clone/README.md

 ## Seed File
 In case of **Google API query limit exceed error**, seed file need to be run again.
 Please run - **$ rake db:reset**
 Geocoder gem has been used to generate latitude and longitude from Address of the restaurant.
 During seeding due to large number of request being sent to google api in a very short duration of time, this error might occur.
-In that case either ** rake db:reset ** can be run again OR the existing restaurant with latitude and longitude column nil should be edit to add new address.
-Upon submition geocoder should run again.
+In that case either ** rake db:reset ** can be run again OR after completion of seeding, address of restaurants with latitude and longitude column nil should be changed.
+Upon submission geocoder will run again and fix generate the latitude and longitude.

 ## Geocoder gem
 1. At times Geocoder gem return unexpected data, to deal with it **begin** and **rescue** has been used in Restaurant controller filter action